OCCC Academic Services

 The placement test is a computerized test that helps your college evaluate your skills and place you into appropriate courses.
 This testing is not timed.

 The placement test offers tests in writing, reading and math.
 Please bring a calculator with you for the math portion of the test.
 Pencils and scratch paper will be provided.
-You will receive your the placement test results immediately upon completion of testing and your score report will include placement messages informing you what course level you placed into.
+You will receive the placement test results immediately upon completion of testing and your score report will include placement messages informing you what course level you placed into.
 Plan to stay 2 to 3 hours.

-Other resources to help you prepare for the placement test:
+Resources to help you prepare for the placement test:

 Khan Academy – Math Preparation